 He also warned that landlords run the risk of getting prosecuted if they overcharge tenants, regardless of whether it’s intentional or not.
 Even refunding the money back to the tenant will not prevent liability.
 So, it’s extremely important that landlords are stringent in their research and cover all bases.

 What resources are out there to support landlords in the run-up to the ban?
 The landlord and letting agency regulatory body, ARLA Propertymark, has provided resources to aid landlords.
 In April, they introduced the ‘Tenant Fee Ban’ toolkit, which featured fact sheets, videos and legal documents for landlords to utilise and answers over 70 frequently asked questions.
 They are also hosting a series of roadshows throughout the country in the run up to the ban, where they’ll talk about any updates to the legislation and give advice on how landlords can make their businesses thrive in the wake of the ban.

 David Cox, the ARLA Chief Executive, strongly advised members to go: “We urge members to attend as we rapidly head towards the 1st June.
 Members can help reduce the impact on their business by being prepared, and with the ban fast approaching, they need to act fast.”

-If you are unable to attend one of the roadshows, the Intus team attended the show in Leeds and it provided some very insightful information on the new legislation.
-We have summarised the main points of the presentation on our website, click here to find out more.
+If you are unable to attend one of the roadshows, the Intus Lettings team attended the show in Leeds and it provided some very insightful information on the new legislation.
+We have summarised the main points of the presentation for you – click here to find out more.